Eschatologue/CM_wiki/docs/spells/1st-level.md

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, you can affect one additional creature for each slot level above 1st.
 The creatures must be within 30 feet of each other when you target them.

 ### Compelled Duel
-*1st-level enchantment*
+*1st-level Enchantment*

 **Casting Time:** :rsc-bonus-action: **Bonus Action**
 **Range:** 30 feet
 **Components:** V
 **Duration:** Concentration, up to 1 minute

 You attempt to compel a creature into a duel.
 One creature that you can see within range must make a Wisdom Saving Throw.
 On a failed save, the creature is drawn to you, compelled by your divine demand.
-For the duration, it has disadvantage on attack rolls against creatures other than you, and must make a Wisdom Saving Throw each time it attempts to move to a space that is more than 30 feet away from you; if it succeeds on this Saving Throw, this spell doesn't restrict the target's movement for that turn.
+For the duration, it has :d20-disadv: **Disadvantage** on :d20-attack: **Attack Rolls** against creatures other than you, and must make a Wisdom :d20-save: **Saving Throw** each time it attempts to move to a space that is more than 30 feet away from you; if it succeeds on this Saving Throw, this spell doesn't restrict the target's movement for that turn.

 The spell ends if you attack any other creature, if you cast a spell that targets a hostile creature other than the target, if a creature friendly to you damages the target or casts a harmful spell on it, or if you end your turn more than 30 feet away from the target.

 ### Comprehend Languages
-*1st-level divination (ritual)*
+*1st-level Divination (ritual)*

 **Casting Time:** :rsc-action: **Action**
 **Range:** Self